Team-Tritan/Reindeer-Discord-Bots/ReadMe.md

 ## Instructions:

-1. Install discord.js v12.5.1.
-2. Make a bot application in the Discord developer portal for every reindeer, yes, every one.
+1. Make a bot application in the Discord developer portal for every reindeer, yes, every one.
-3. Add all tokens to the config file array.
+2. Add all tokens to the config file array.
-4. Create a voice channel named 'Reindeer Pen'.
+3. Create a voice channel named 'Reindeer Pen'.
-5. Invite all the reindeer bots to your server.
+4. Invite all the reindeer bots to your server.
-6. run `yarn install` or get yarn bozo
+5. run `yarn install` or get yarn bozo
-7. run `yarn dev` for nodemon or build & start (`yarn build`, `yarn start`)
+6. run `yarn dev` for nodemon or build & start (`yarn build`, `yarn start`)
-8. The reindeer search for their reindeer pen channel every minute, just make the channel and wait 60 seconds for them to join.
+7. The reindeer search for their reindeer pen channel every minute, just make the channel and wait 60 seconds for them to join.
 Ping them to give them a carrot!
-Rudolph also now plays christmas music! :p\
+Rudolph also now plays christmas music! :p

 ## NOTE